jepez90/holberton-system_engineering-devops/0x02-shell_redirections/README.md

-#project 0x02.
+# Project 0x02.
 Shell, I/O Redirections and filters

 project about the fata flows in shell